utybo/Servine/README.md

 * `redirects-ktor` Redirection plugin with support for `_redirects` files for [Ktor](https://ktor.io)
 * `servine` Local HTTP server with support for `_redirects` files

+**CAUTION:** All libraries are published on [GitLab](https://gitlab.com/utybo/packages/-/packages?search[]=guru%2Fzoroark%2Fservine), despite a "Packages" section being present on this repository.

 > ⚡ This app and its libraries are under heavy development and are not stable yet.
 Moreover, they should only be used for development purposes only - very little sanity checks are performed.

 ## Features